wp-plugins/thecartpress-russian-setup/readme.txt

 Tags: Russian, ecommerce, e-commerce, shopping cart, cart, store, shop, shopping, ecomerce, products, TheCartPress, CartPress Requires at least: 3.1
 Tested up to: 3.3
-Stable Tag: 1.0.0
+Stable Tag: 1.0.1

 Russian setup for TheCartPress, eCommerce Shopping Cart

 == Description ==

-Russian setup for TheCartPress adds the Russian language files and a button to configurate the stores with Russian currency, etc.
+Russian setup for TheCartPress adds the Russian language files and a button to configure the stores with Russian currency, etc.
 Also, it adds Russian regions

 TheCartPress is the Professional WordPress eCommerce Plugin.
 Use it as shopping cart, catalog or framework.